-- Support for HTML, attachments, extra headers, and other features of Django's built-in email - Extensions that make it easy to use extra ESP functionality, like tags, metadata, and tracking, with code that's portable between ESPs - Simplified inline images for HTML email - Normalized sent-message status and tracking notification, by connecting your ESP's webhooks to Django signals - "Batch transactional" sends using your ESP's merge and template features - Inbound message support, to receive email through your ESP's webhooks, with simplified, portable access to attachments and other inbound content
+- · Support for HTML, attachments, extra headers, and other features of Django's built-in email - Extensions that make it easy to use extra ESP functionality, like tags, metadata, and tracking, with code that's portable between ESPs - Simplified inline images for HTML email - Normalized sent-message status and tracking notification, by connecting your ESP's webhooks to Django signals - "Batch transactional" sends using your ESP's merge and template features - Inbound message support, to receive email through your ESP's webhooks, with simplified, portable access to attachments and other inbound content

 Anymail is released under the BSD license.
-It is extensively tested against Django 1.11-2.1 (including Python 2.7, Python 3 and PyPy).
+It is extensively tested against Django 1.11-3.0 on all Python versions supported by Django.
 Anymail releases follow semantic versioning.